ohata-toast/RDS/en/console-guide.md

 * ❼ Add a group to compare multiple servers to the layout.
     * Group charts are unified as line charts for data comparison between servers.
     * Make sure you add group charts separately because they do not share the existing chart information previously saved.
-* ❽ The chart is updated after setting the retrieval period to the current time.
+* ❽ The chart is updated after setting the search period to the current time.
-* ❾ The search period can be modified
+* ❾ The search period can be modified.
-* ➓ The chart is displayed
+* ➓ The chart is displayed.

 ### Add Layout